glatiuden/The-Note-App/README.md

 **Success (200)**
 ![Retrieve All](images/Postman/RetrieveAll.png)

-* To perform server side filtering, we can pass additional URL query parameters to search for notes with matching `title` or `description`. e.g. `/api/note?query=homework`.
+* To perform server-side filtering, we can pass additional URL query parameter to search for notes e.g. `/api/note?query=homework`.

 ![Retrieve All By Query](images/Postman/RetrieveAllQuery.png)